ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 looks similar.
 A common examples is 'S' and '5'.
 In order to emulate that, there is a `GeCo like corrupter and related list of possible changes in the ocr_variations_upper_lower csv found here <https://github.com/ihmeuw/vivarium_research_prl/tree/main/noise>`_.

-To implement this, use the math defined above to calculate the rate of rows eligible for noise and error rate per character/token based on user inputs.
-Then select the strings eligible for noise and apply the OCR noise function to all strings.
+To implement this, select the strings eligible for noise and apply the OCR noise function to all strings with the user defined token error rate.

 **Phonetic**